 Our rational side is aware that we are letting things get to us more than is sensible, particularly if the situation is beyond our control, but the sense of despair can be overwhelming at times.

-We dwell on them, and often lose themselves in the problem whereas others are less prone to fall into the ‘Life as we know it is over’ black hole.
+We dwell on them and often lose ourselves in the problem whereas others are less prone to fall into the ‘Life as we know it is over’ black hole.

 This can be made much worse by severe situations like the current devastating Covid-19 pandemic.
 Not to mention a host of other really scary stuff going on in the world lately.

-We Have Skills to Be Proud Of
+HSI’s You Have Skills You Can Be Proud Of

-We also have other skills that I used to think were just plain strange but now I accept them as a normal part of my life.
+You also have other skills that I used to think were just plain strange but now I accept them as a normal part of my life.
 Like noticing subtle changes in a person’s mood or behavior when everyone else around them appears to be completely unaware.

-Does this happen to you?
+Does this ever happen to you?

 Can you sense the mood of a group of people in a meeting when something is brewing even before a word has been spoken?

 Do you often feel compelled to turn in a certain direction just as something takes place and everyone around you misses it?